IRFuzzer: Specialized Fuzzing for LLVM Backend Code Generation: Design

+Since the program in \autoref{lst:codegen} evaluates all the patterns using the same set of conditional branches in the switch statement, its control flow coverage does not reflect what patterns have been exercised.

-\Mir{} generation does not correspond to compiler control flow.
-Different instructions can be generated by the same control flow due to the matcher table.
-Consequently, many patterns may not be generated yet even if edge coverage is high.
-To overcome this, we track the usage of the matcher table.
+\sub{ \Mir{} generation does not correspond to compiler control flow.
+The same control flow can be used to generate different instructions due to the matcher table design, as shown in \autoref{lst:codegen}.
+Consequently, many patterns may not be generated when edge coverage is high. } To overcome this, we track the usage of the matcher table directly.

-Similar to edge coverage, we allocate a table when the compiler starts in order to track the coverage of the matcher table.
-Every time an entry in the matcher table is accessed, we will record that access in our table as well.
+\myComment{Addressing Reviewer A(4): ``... the concept of utilizing matcher table ... lacks clarity''} \sub{ Similar to edge coverage, we allocate a table when the compiler starts in order to track the coverage of the matcher table.
+Every time an entry in the matcher table is accessed, we will record that access in our table as well. }

+Similar to how AFL tracks branch coverage, we allocate a table, \emph{matcher table coverage table}, for tracking the coverage of the matcher table.
+Each entry in this table corresponds to an entry in the matcher table and records if the latter has been accessed.
+The instrumented compiler dumps matcher table coverage after every execution.
+If either the branch coverage table and or the matcher table coverage table shows new coverage, then the fuzzer considers the input as new.
-Natively tracking the number of accesses like edge coverage is a huge memory overhead.
-The second and fifth column of \autoref{table:matcher_table_size} show the size of the matcher table in different architectures.
-The matcher tables for mainstream architectures like X86 and AArch64 have several hundred thousand entries, RISCV even has about two million entries.
-Natively assigning a counter to each entry like AFL++ will cost hundreds of KB of runtime memory, which will lower the fuzzing throughput~\cite{241986}.

-Unlike control flow where the edge's execution count represents different program semantics, a matcher table entry being accessed multiple times only means the same pattern is triggered multiple times.
-Therefore, we only track whether an entry is accessed or not, i.e., we use a boolean to track each entry.
+Tracking matcher table coverage incurs memory overhead, which may reduce fuzzing throughput~\cite{241986}.
+The second and fourth column of \autoref{table:matcher_table_size} show the size of the matcher table in different mature architectures.
+The matcher tables for mainstream architectures, such as X86 and AArch64, have several hundred thousand entries, whereas RISC-V has about two million entries. \myComment{Addressing Reviewer C: ``Does IRFuzzer take into consideration the order of elements that have been accessed in the matcher tables?''} \sub{ However, unlike control flow where the edge's execution count represents different program semantics, a matcher table entry being accessed repeatedly only means the same pattern is triggered multiple times.
+Therefore, we only track whether an entry is accessed or not, i.e., we use a boolean to track each entry. }

+Since the entries in the matcher table represent different features, to determine which features have been covered, we can individually track whether each entry has been accessed because the order of access is irrelavent.
+To reduce memory footprint, we use one byte to track eight entries in the matcher table.
+For example, the largest matcher table, of the RISC-V architecture, has \num{2191899} entries.
+Tracking its coverage takes $\lceil{2191899 / 8}\rceil$ bytes, or 274 kB.

+\sub{ This observation gives us a chance to optimize our instrumentation and thus reduce the memory overhead.
 During instrumentation, we pack eight booleans into a byte to save space.
-If the table size is not a multiple of eight, we pad extra booleans.
+If the table size is not a multiple of eight, we pad extra booleans. }